voldo5/track-soccer-scores/README.md

 ## Observer pattern files
 The Observer pattern includes the gameObserver.tsx module as Subject (or Observable) and two modules GameScore.tsx and GoalHistory.tsx as observers.

-> gameObserver.tsx
+> gameObserver.ts
-Module gameObserver.ts is a Subject in Observer pattern.
+>Module gameObserver.ts is a Subject in Observer pattern.
-Here we can register (add) callback functions from components GameScore and GoalHistory to listeners array.
+>Here we can register (add) callback functions from components GameScore and GoalHistory to listeners array.
 We can attach, detach and notify the callback functions in listeners array.

 ```js
 import { Team } from "./interface";